Now that my kids are adults, he’s shown up again, riding in like a hero on his “great guy” image, denying his actions and sewing confusion anew.

 Narcissists (NPD’s) and sociopaths are like that.
 It’s easy to be the great guy when time is limited to holiday photo ops and lunches.
-In their wake, however, these personality disordered individuals often leave people with the uneasy feeling that something isn’t quite right.
+In their wake, however, these personality disordered individuals leave people with the uneasy feeling that something isn’t right.

-This explains why his version of the story – “I cheated once 15 years ago because my wife was such an angry crazy woman” – is much more palatable than the truth.
-Who wants a dad, or a son, or a brother (or a husband!) who is a sexually deviant serial cheater?
+Cognitive dissonance explains why his version of the story – “I cheated once 15 years ago because my wife was such an angry crazy woman” – is much more palatable to his family and our children.
+Who wants a dad, or a son, or a brother who is a sexually deviant serial cheater?

-I won’t ever win by engaging in the war of words.
+I won’t ever win by engaging in the war of words, so I have zero contact with him.
 He will continue to lie/deny and sew confusion wherever he goes, and I will be portrayed as crazy.

 He has to have it that way, just in case his worlds collide and any of his victims speak truth to his new prey.

 But, all hope is not lost.
 I have a secret weapon called truth.
 It always wins, just not on my schedule!